SSWConsulting/SSW.Rules.Content/rules/video-background/rule.md

 <!--endintro-->

-When in the office, you can have a nice branded background, which is already great.
+When in the office, you can have a nice branded background, which is the best option.

 For home offices, follow "less is more":